aptos-labs/aptos-wallet-adapter/CONTRIBUTING.md

 ### Creating a pull request

-You are welcome to create a pull reuqest against the `main` branch.
+You are welcome to create a pull request against the `main` branch.

 Before creating a PR